 SET/SH/BT/C207.
 CHEMISTRY LAB Content No. of Hrs.
 1. To determine Saponification value of given oil sample.
 15x2 2.
-To determine the ferrous content in the supplied sample of iron ore by titrimetric analysis against standard K 2 Cr 2 O 7 solution using K 3 Fe(CN) 6 as external indicator.
+To determine the ferrous content in the supplied sample of iron ore by titrimetric analysis against standard K 2 Cr 2 O 7 solution using $K_3$ Fe(CN) 6 as external indicator.
 3. To determine the chloride content in supplied water sample using Mohr's method.
 4. To determine acid value of given oil sample.
 5. To determine the total hardness of water sample by EDTA titration.

-1 6 To find chemical oxygen demand of a waste water sample using Potassium Dichromate.
-7 Estimation of iron in plain carbon steel by redox titration.
-8 Estimation of copper in brass by titration method.
-9 Estimation of Zinc in brass by titration method.
-1 0.
+6. 7.
+8. 9.
+Estimation of Zinc in brass by titration method.
+10 .
 Analysis of a coal sample by proximate analysis method.
 Total No. of Hours 30

 SET/CS/BT/C208.
 COMPUTER PROGRAMMING LAB

 Content No. of Hrs.

 This lab shall have minimum 25 programs in C. There shall be minimum two programs per module as taught in theory.
+14x2

 Programming shall follow logic/algorithm and flowchart wherever applicable.
-Exercises shall also enhance analytical and debugging abilities.
-14x2
+Exercises shall also enhance analytical and

+debugging abilities.

 Total No. of Hours 28

 SET/ME/BT/S209.
 ENGINEERING WORKSHOP

 Module Module Content

-Module 1 Mechanical Engineering covering, the following trades for experiments (with a minimum of two exercises under each trade) - Carpentry, Fitting, Tin-Smithy and Development of jobs carried out and soldering, Black Smithy, House Wiring, Foundry (Molding only), Plumbing.
-16X2
+Module 1 Module 1Mechanical Engineering covering, the following trades for experiments (with a minimum of two exercises under each trade) - Carpentry, Fitting, Tin-Smithy and Development of jobs carried out and soldering, Black Smithy, House Wiring, Foundry (Molding only), Plumbing.

-Module 2 Power tools in Construction, Wood working, Electrical and Mechanical Engineering practices.
-8x2
+Module 2 Module 2 Power tools in Construction, Wood working, Electrical and Mechanical Engineering practices.

 Total No. of Hours